 Councilmember Viagran stated that she was pleased with the World Heritage Incentive Fund that would assist legacy businesses and asked that they look at assisting legacy homeowners as well.
 She expressed support for the additional position requested for the World Heritage Office and asked staff to identify potential green space within the Bond Program.
 She asked of the role of the Tricentennial Commissioners.
 Mr. Benavides stated that there were 19 Commissioners that provide guidance to staff regarding the overall vision of the Tricentennial Celebration.
-He noted that they all served on one of the seven working committees.
+He noted that they served on one of the seven working committees.
 Councilmember Viagran asked of the seven positions for the Tricentennial Office.
 Mr. Benavides outlined the duties of the six filled positions and noted that there was one vacancy for an Event and Marketing Manager.

 Councilmember Medina asked of the City's investment on World Heritage thus far.
 Mrs. Houston replied that FY 2016 included \$900,000 for World Heritage.
 Councilmember Medina asked how San Antonio fared compared to other World Heritage Sites.
-Mrs. Houston stated that they were leading the effort in the United States and hoped to be a Best Practice for others.
+Mrs. Houston stated that they were leading the effort in San Antonio.
 Councilmember Medina asked of the staffing for the Tricentennial Office.
 Mr. Benavides stated that they had seven positions totaling \$600,000 and the remaining budget was for Marketing and Branding.

 Councilmember Lopez stated that he had just returned from the Canary Islands and they were very interested in participating in the Tricentennial Celebration.
 He asked of the potential contributions/exchange with the Canary Islands.
-Mr. Benavides replied that there would be opportunities for them to contribute and would coordinate with them.
-He noted that they had indicated a preliminary budget of \$50,000 that they could offer.
+Mr. Benavides replied that there would be opportunities for them to contribute.